Reference

 Overview

-The Hive server is structured around a single wrapped tool catalog with multiple access surfaces layered on top.
+The Hive server is structured around a provider-backed tool catalog plus Hive-native stateful tools, with multiple access surfaces layered on top.

 Main Layers